 TrueCoach offers the most functionality among mainstream platforms, though it still falls short.
 Coaches can export a client list as CSV with 15 fields: first name, last name, email, compliance score, total workouts completed, birthday, location, timezone, phone, client type, state, height, weight, unit preference, and gender.
 Individual workouts can be exported as text files and emailed.

-What you can’t export: check-in history, progress photos, meal plans, coaching notes, or complete training logs.
+What we did not find documented: self-serve export for check-in history, progress photos, meal plans, coaching notes, or complete training logs.

 Trainerize (ABC Trainerize)